cheomanigua/webdev/content/docs/firebase/index.md

 ```

 ## Commands

+The following commands are not global.
+They only affect the directory where the project is present.

 ```
-firebase init hosting
-firebase init hosting:github  // set up github connection if it was not set during 'firebase init hosting' firebase projects:list firebase hosting:channel:list                           // List all Preview Channels firebase hosting:channel:deploy stage --expires 2d      // Create a Preview Channel called stage firebase hosting:channel:delete stage                   // Delete a Preview Channel called stage
+firebase init hosting           // set up a hosting service firebase init hosting:github    // set up github connection if it was not set during 'firebase init hosting' firebase projects:list firebase hosting:channel:list                           // List all Preview Channels firebase hosting:channel:deploy stage --expires 2d      // Create a Preview Channel called stage firebase hosting:channel:delete stage                   // Delete a Preview Channel called stage firebase use                    // View a list of currently defined aliases for your project directory firebase use --add              // Add another Firebase project to run commands from the current project directory firebase use --clear            // Clears the active project
 ```

 # Deploying